apnadkarni/blt/man/datatable.rst

    BLT tree.

    **-columns** *columnList*
     Specifies the subset of columns from *tableName* to export.
+    *ColumnList* is a list of column specifiers.
+Each specifier may be a column label, index, or tag and may refer to multiple columns (example:
+    "all").
 By default all columns are exported.

    **-root** *node*
     Specifies the root node of the branch where the datatable is to be exported.
 By default the root of the tree is the root node.

    **-rows** *rowList*
-    Specifies the subset of rows from *tableName* to export.
+    Specifies the subset of rows from *tableName* to export.  *RowList* is a list of row specifiers.
+Each specifier may be a row label, index, or tag and may refer to multiple row (example: "all").
 By default all rows are exported.

 **BLT Vector** Data Format (vector)
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^